Which Of The Following Is An Example Of Subtractive Color

 Subtractive color mixing begins with white light, which comprises all colors of the visible spectrum.
 When light strikes a colored object, certain wavelengths are absorbed (or subtracted) by the object's pigments, while others are reflected back to our eyes.
 The colors we perceive are those that are reflected rather than absorbed.

-For example, a red apple appears red because its pigments absorb most of the colors in the spectrum except for red, which is reflected.
+Here's one way to look at it: a red apple appears red because its pigments absorb most of the colors in the spectrum except for red, which is reflected.
 Similarly, a blue shirt absorbs most colors except for blue, which is reflected and perceived by our eyes.

 The CMY Color Model

-• Cyan absorbs red light.
+• Cyan absorbs red light. * Magenta absorbs green light.

 • Yellow absorbs blue light.